manadream/electronics-blog/_posts/electronics/2024-12-21-rca-t09081bc-rgb-and-s-video-mod.md

 ![side panel](/assets/img/IMG_1007.JPG)

 A custom 3D-printed AV panel.
 The green switch is for turning on and off RGB input and the silver switch is for selecting S-Video or Composite.
-Print file available here: https://www.printables.com/model/1116782-rca-t09081bc-t09082-samsung-cxf0933-av-side-panel
+Print file available [here](https://www.printables.com/model/1116782-rca-t09081bc-t09082-samsung-cxf0933-av-side-panel)

 ![back](/assets/img/IMG_1025.JPG)
 ![front](/assets/img/IMG_1031.JPG)